xeolabs/xeometry-guide/assigningTypesToObjects.md

 });
 ```

-Get collective boundary of all objects of the given types  (see: [Fitting things in view](queryingBoundaries.md)):
+Get collective boundary of all objects of the given types  (see: [Querying boundaries](queryingBoundaries.md)):

 ```javascript
 var objectsBoundary = viewer.getAABB(["IfcFlowController", "IfcFlowFitting"]);